About rough sleeping

 How you can help

-By alerting us about a rough sleeper you’ll help to connect that person to the local services available.
+By telling us about someone who is sleeping rough, you will help to connect that person to the local services available.

 We are a service that enables the public to alert local authorities in England about rough sleepers in their area.

-We are funded by the Government as part of their commitment to end rough sleeping.
-We aim to offer the public a means to act when they see someone sleeping rough and provide the first step someone can take to ensure rough sleepers are connected to the local services and support available to them.
+We are funded by the Government as part of its commitment to end rough sleeping.
+We aim to offer the public a means to act when they see someone sleeping rough, and provide the first step someone can take to ensure people sleeping rough are connected to the local services and support available to them.

 - Should I ask people about their situation?

 There is no need to approach someone you don’t know to ask them about their situation.
 This is the job of local services.
-Your contact means we’re one step closer to connecting a rough sleeper to local services.
+All you need to do is contact StreetLink and give us some details about the person sleeping rough.

 - What about people I have seen sleeping rough for a long time?